Architecture: What I Actually Run

 - Switch: One unmanaged switch between the router and the rest (plus APs and hosts).

 - Host 3 (storage + one more Pi-hole): TrueNAS Scale, AMD Ryzen 5 2600, 48 GB RAM, 4×8 TB in RAIDZ1.
-SMB shares for the Windows hosts and Plex media.
+SMB shares for the Windows hosts and Plex media libraries.
 One Pi-hole instance runs as a TrueNAS app (container), sharing the NAS IP on a different port.

-So: two Windows Hyper-V hosts plus one TrueNAS; nginx and Pi-hole are spread across all three for redundancy.
+So: one active Windows Hyper-V host (Host 1) with five VMs, plus one TrueNAS; nginx and Pi-hole spread across two hosts.
+Host 2 is permanently offline.

 Why this split?

-- Daily driver on Host 1 — I use that machine every day and remote into Host 2 often; keeping “my PC” and “primary infra” on the same host is a tradeoff I’m fine with.
+- Daily driver on Host 1 — I use that machine every day.
 The important VMs (Docker, nginx primary, Pi-hole) keep running when I’m not at the desk.

 Diagram (conceptual)